HiroshanGunawardane/ML_SelectiveStiffness-/README.md

 1. Enabling multiple trajectories from a single SPA structure
 2. Predicting SLL configurations using:
-3. A feed-forward neural network (FNN) approach.
+   a.
+A feed-forward neural network (FNN) approach.
-4. A convolutional neural network (CNN)-based architecture.
+   b.
+A convolutional neural network (CNN)-based architecture.

 The models learn the inverse mapping from desired Cartesian tip trajectories to SLL configurations, enabling function-specific and application-adaptive soft robotic systems.

 ## Features
-ML-based inverse design of SPAs.
+1. ML-based inverse design of SPAs.
-Generalizable to various SPA applications.
+2. Generalizable to various SPA applications.
-Supports configurations for:
+3. Supports configurations for:
+  a.
 Endoscope-style motion.
+  b.
 Soft robotic gripping.
+  c.
 Bio-inspired finger actuation.

 ## 🚀 Getting Started with Google Colab